 First things first.
 What is it about hair dye that makes us scratch our heads?
 It’s the same reason that some shampoos can be irritants if we’re not listening to our bodies.
 It’s caused by allergens, found in common high street hair dye chemicals.

-The main allergen in high street hair dyes is a chemical called paraphenylenediamine, otherwise known as PPD.
+The main allergen in salon and supermarket hair dye products is called paraphenylenediamine, otherwise known as PPD.
 This is a common ingredient that’s also found in tattoo and even printer ink, but it can cause contact dermatitis – a reaction with redness and flakiness of the scalp.

 How do I know if I’m having a reaction to chemical hair dyes?